oomph-lib/oomph-lib/CONTRIBUTING.md

 ## Basic setup (only to be done once)

 We assume that you have created a GitHub account, and for the purpose of this document assume that your GitHub home page is https://github.com/JoeCoolDummy.
 Unless your name is Joe Cool Dummy, you'll have to change the name to your own.
+(Some screenshots show the name of the actual people who prepared the associated parts of this document; too much work to edit the figures!)

 Contributing to `oomph-lib` involves three separate repositories:
 -   The official repository, https://github.com/oomph-lib/oomph-lib.